doodlebunnyhops/NookLook/GOOGLE_SHEETS_API.md

 **Problem**: `SQLite error` or `no such column`

 **Solutions**:
-- Delete existing `nooklook.db` file and re-run import
+- Delete existing `data/nooklook.db` file and re-run import
 - Check that you're using the latest version of the schema files

 ### ❌ Missing Dependencies